 Password Manager Review: RoboForm

-What is RoboForm?
+What Is RoboForm?

 RoboForm is a password manager developed by Siber Systems.
-The program´s desktop applications are provided for Windows, Mac, Linux and even Chrome OS, mobile versions for Android and iOS.
-Browser extensions are provided for Chrome, Edge, Firefox, Internet Explorer, Safari, Opera and some less popular browsers.
+Its desktop version is available for Windows, macOS, Linux, and even Chrome OS, with its mobile apps working on Android and iOS devices.
+Browser extensions are provided for Chrome, Edge, Firefox, Internet Explorer, Safari, Opera, as well as a host of less popular browsers.

 Pros and Cons

 Offline access to saved data